aiwizzard/gun_detector/README.md

 # gun_detector
-A model detecting guns in an image
+A model detecting guns in an image using tensorflow object detection api.